 During the 2017 fire season, Intermountain Crews dispatched to 73 incidents and logged over 100,200 hours of fire suppression.
 The camp’s fire crews also dedicated 9,896 hours of work to the Burney Fuel Break, a project funded by Shasta-Trinity Unit State Recreation Area.

-During their down time, inmates can play a game of softball or basketball, watch a movie or read.
-They can also take part in hobby crafts.
-Last year, the camp had a woodcarver serving time.
-He crafted trees, an elk and bears out of wood, now decorating the front of the CDCR office at the camp.
+During their down time, they can play a game of softball or basketball, watch a movie or read.
+They also participate in hobby crafts.

-Inmate Andy White, serving a 10-year and 4-month sentence, also has experience in carpentry, woodworking, masonry and welding.
+Andy White, serving a 10-year and 4-month sentence, also has experience in carpentry, woodworking, masonry and welding.
 He takes full advantage of the hobby craft side, spending his down time building toys and play structures for charitable organizations like Lassen Family Services.
-Last year he handcrafted a tank-style play structure to be donated for that group’s fundraiser.
-This year he’s constructing a large train out of wood that will sit on a 600-pound metal frame.

 No longer offering welding as a vocational certification training course, the camp improvises with what’s available.